 Chapter 5 - Enforcement

-Part 8 - Competition Policy
+8 - Competition

 Competition is a key driver of innovation, productivity and the efficient functioning of the modern economy.
 Governments therefore try to encourage competition - between businesses, between schools, between civil servants; and so on.
 But unrestrained competition can impose unacceptable costs on society, and in particular on the vulnerable.
 This module will explore this question and offers a beginners guide to competition law.